nginxinc/nginx-amplify-doc/amplify-guide.md

 For more information about the metric list, please refer to the **Metrics and Metadata** section below.

-Amplify Agent will also try to collect all additional metrics relevant to a particular NGINX instance from the [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) and the [error.log](http://nginx.org/en/docs/ngx_core_module.html#error_log) files.
+Amplify Agent will also try to collect a few more useful metrics for NGINX from the [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) and the [error.log](http://nginx.org/en/docs/ngx_core_module.html#error_log) files.
 In order to do that, the agent should be able to read the logs.
 Make sure that either the `nginx` user or the user [defined in NGINX config](http://nginx.org/en/docs/ngx_core_module.html#user) can read log files.
 Please also make sure that your log files are being written normally and are growing.

 You don't have to specifically point the agent to either NGINX configuration or NGINX log files — it should detect their location automatically.

-Agent will also try to detect the log format for a particular log, in order to be able to parse it properly and possibly extract even more useful metrics, e.g. [$upstream_response_time](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#var_upstream_response_time).
+Ampify Agent will also try to detect the log format for a particular log, in order to be able to parse it properly and possibly extract even more useful metrics, e.g. [$upstream_response_time](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#var_upstream_response_time).

 **Note.** A number of metrics outlined in **Metrics and Metadata** will only be available if corresponding variables are included in a custom [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) format used for logging requests.
 You can find a complete list of NGINX log variables [here](http://nginx.org/en/docs/varindex.html).

 ### NGINX Configuration Reports

-Amplify Agent is able to automatically find all relevant NGINX configuration files, parse configuration, extract their logical structure and send the associated JSON data to Amplify SaaS for further analysis and reports.
-For more information on configuration analysis and reports see **Reports** section below.
+Amplify Agent is able to automatically find all relevant NGINX configuration files, parse configuration, extract their logical structure and send the associated JSON data to the Amplify backend for further analysis and reporting.
+For more information on configuration analysis, please see the **Reports** section below.

 After the agent finds a particular NGINX configuration, it'll then automatically start to keep track of its changes.

-When a change is detected with NGINX — e.g. a master process restarts, or the NGINX config is edited, such updates will be sent to Amplify SaaS.
+When a change is detected with NGINX — e.g. a master process restarts, or the NGINX config is edited, such updates will be sent to the Amplify backend.

 **Note.** The following directives and their parameters aren't exported to the SaaS: *ssl_certificate*, *ssl_certificate_key*, *ssl_client_certificate*, *ssl_password_file*, *ssl_stapling_file*, *ssl_trusted_certificate*, *auth_basic_user_file*, *secure_link_secret*.

-### What to Check if Agent Isn't Reporting Metrics
+### What to Check if Amplify Agent Isn't Reporting Metrics

-After you install and start the agent, normally it should just start reporting right away, pushing aggregated data to the SaaS in regular 1 minute intervals.
-It'll take about a minute for the new system to appear in the Amplify UI.
+After you install and start the agent, normally it should just start reporting right away, pushing aggregated data to the Amplify backend at a 1 minute interval.
+It'll take about a minute for the new system to appear in the Amplify web interface.

-If you don't see the new system in the UI, or metrics aren't being collected, please make sure that:
+If you don't see the new system in the web interface, or metrics aren't being collected, please make sure that:

  1. Amplify Agent package has been successfully installed
  2. `amplify-agent` process is running